rapidsai/rapids-build-backend/README.md

 - The required `tool.rapids_builder.build-backend` key specifies the backend.
 In this case, `rapids_builder` will be the value of `build-system.build-backend`, while the wrapped builder should be set to the value of `tool.rapids_builder.build-backend`.
 - The optional `tool.rapids_builder.requires` list specifies build requirements.
 Any known RAPIDS dependency in this list will be suffixed with a CUDA suffix.
 Other dependencies will be treated as if they were in `build-system.requires`.
 - The optional `tool.rapids_builder.allow-no-cuda` flag indicates whether a package allows building on a system without nvcc.
 It defaults to False.
 If True, then no suffixes are added to the package name itself or any of its dependencies.
+- The optional `tool.rapids_builder.commit-file` key specifies a file to write the current git commit to.
+The commit will be written in a line of the form `__git_commit__ = "${commit}"`.
+If such a line already exists, it is overwritten.
+If the key is not specified, nothing is written.
+If git cannot be found, `rapids_builder` will proceed as though no file was specified -- this is necessary because there are situations where you could be building from the source without a git repository.

-## TODO: We need to determine whether this behavior can always be on or if it needs to be configurable.
+## TODO: We need to determine whether behaviors can always be on or if it needs to be configurable.
 Some cases to consider:
 - Building wheels: Here we definitely need to change everything (name, build dependencies, install dependencies).
 - Installing (not building wheels): In this case the name doesn't matter because the wheel is ephemeral (the package files are immediately put into the site directory).
 If we do not specify --no-deps, then we do want the dependencies to be installed with the appropriate suffixes.